-After you have cut and sorted your #1 copper, it’s time to look at what you have left over.
-When you cut copper pipe you will probably be left with some pieces that have paint, tin solder, or Brass fittings attached.
+After you have cut and sorted your #1 copper, it’s time to look at what you have leftover.
+When you cut copper pipe you will probably be left with some pieces that have paint, tin solder, or brass fittings attached.
 This will be separated as a #2 copper and should be priced below your #1 copper price.
 Sometimes copper pipes that have oil residue or may have been used with different applications with chemicals will be sorted as #2 copper.
-These pieces are sorted separately because to process them takes longer and has more impurities attached.
+These pieces are sorted separately because processing them takes longer and has more impurities attached.

 #3 Copper or Roofing Copper